evovch/ACCULINNA_go4_user_library/README.md

 textoutput
 ----------

 Different text output files produced by the analysis.
-This directory must exist in order for the usr library to word.
+This directory must exist in order for the user library to work.
 Please, use provided script to compile/clean/run anlysis.
 They take care.

 useranalysis
 ------------